hheisig51/Engineering_4_Notebook/README.md

 ### Countdown Wiring

-There's no wiring in this assignment.
+There’s no wiring in this assignment.
 Just plug the pico into the computer.

 ### Countdown Code